Enveloppe/obsidian-enveloppe/README.md

 - `Purge depublished and deleted files`
 - `Test the connection to the configured repository`

-Each command are explained [here](https://obsidian-publisher.netlify.app/en/Obsidian/Commands).
+Each command is explained [here](https://github.com/ObsidianPublisher/obsidian-github-publisher/blob/master/docs/en/COMMANDS.md).

 # Developing

-Check [here](https://obsidian-publisher.netlify.app/en/obsidian/developping/) if you want to help the plugin development.
+Check [here](https://github.com/ObsidianPublisher/obsidian-github-publisher/blob/master/docs/en/DEVELOPPING.md) if you want to help the plugin development.

 ---